About me - image of me in the palace in Ferrera, done in Delauncy style

 Notes

 Oblaten are very German.
-If you can’t find any (and you might need to go to a specialty shop to get them or order them online), you can make your own by cutting small circles (approx. 5cm/1.5″ diameter).
-Baking paper will also help with the sticking (just not with the spreading).
-If you use Oblaten on baking paper, you will find that the biscuits slide around quite a bit, so be careful when putting the tray in the oven.
+If you can’t find any (and you might need to go to a specialty shop to get them or order them online), you can make your own by cutting out small circles (approx. 5cm/1.5″ diameter) from edible paper.

 Traditionally, German hazelnut macaroons come without the chocolate.
-If you are trying to cut down on Christmas excess, push a hazelnut into the top of each macroon before they go into the oven.
+If you are trying to cut down on Christmas excess, push a hazelnut into the top of each macaroon before putting the tray in the oven.

 Nutrition